mabogunje/yorudi/README.md

 At its core, Yoruba has very few self-contained words over 4 letters (if any at all).
 All other words, are created through the combination and permutation of the vocabulary: and as such, the direct meaning of any word is little more than the sum of its parts.

-Similarly, the spellings of words are always the result of a merging their components.
-This merging may be done in any of **2 ways**.
+Similarly, the spellings of words are always the result of merging their components.
+This merging may be done in any of **3 ways**.

+1. **Addition** :- This is a simple joining of words

+        bi + bọ = bibọ i.e "ask" + "to worship" = "that which is to be worshipped"

-* **Elision** :- This is the deletion of a vowel when joining words
+1. **Elision** :- This is the deletion of a vowel when joining words

         ní + ilé = n'ílé i.e "in" + "house" = "in the house"

-* **Assimilation** :- This is the inheritance by a vowel of another vowel sound when joining words
+2. **Assimilation** :- This is the inheritance by a vowel of another vowel sound when joining words

         kú + ilé = kúulé i.e "greet" + "house" = "greetings" (used when visiting people in their homes)